Autism Toys

 3) Marble Run

 One of the best autism toys for kids is a marble run.
 It helps with sensory processing and motor skills.
 Plus, it’s a lot of fun!
 A marble run can be made with various materials, so it’s easy to find one perfect for your child.
 Like the NATIONAL GEOGRAPHIC Glowing Marble Run – Kids will love using their hands to scoop up marbles and then watch them tumble down a long ramp, under bridges, over ramps, and through tunnels.
-Kids also love changing their design by adding more pieces or taking some away until they have created their version of a fantastic marble run.
+Kids also love changing their designs by adding more pieces or taking some away until they have created their version of a fantastic marble run.
 The Deluxe Geometric Tube Slide has loops in both directions, so the balls will always return to where they started!

 4) Sandtray

-A sandtray is an excellent toy for kids with autism because it can help with sensory processing and motor skills.
-The sand can provide a calming sensation for overstimulated kids, and the act of shoveling and molding the sand can help improve fine motor skills.
+A stray is an excellent toy for kids with autism because it can help with sensory processing and motor skills.
+The sand can provide a calming sensation for overstimulated kids, and shoveling and molding the sand can help improve fine motor skills.
 Plus, the sandbox can be a great place for kids to practice social skills by playing with other kids.
 I read many good reviews on Sand Tray Play Therapy Premium Starter Kit on Amazon.
 It has a solid 5-star rating, which is rare for products in this category!
 Another option you might want to consider is their Super Fun Set which includes more molds and features than just the starter kit.
 It’s also about $15 cheaper than the premium starter kit but doesn’t include as many additional items like the two rainmakers, 8-piece clay set, 32-piece Crayola crayon set, or 16-piece rainbow chipset (which would have been nice).

 5) Finger Lights